yagoliz/libtdoa/README.md

 make -j$nproc
 ```

-Afterwards, you can run the tests by issuing this command:
+Then, you can run the tests by issuing this command:
 ```bash
 ctest
 ```